FLYING HIGH AT ULURU WITH PHS

 I know… I’m pretty nuts!

-As most of you could probably gather, the Aussie outback is basically dead flat.
-Meaning that understanding your surroundings is not always the easiest to do.
+So, as most of you could probably gather, the Aussie outback is basically dead flat… Meaning that understanding your surroundings is not always the easiest to do.

 So… That’s where helicopters come in!
 Here in Central Australia, PHS run scenic tours to many of our countries most famous sights; Uluru, Kata Tjuta, Mount Connor, Lake Amadeus and Kings Canyon.